HackCU/pages/_pages/guide/volunteer.md

 ## When to be here

-All of you completed a [doodle](https://doodle.com/poll/bvqnefemfbb3rwc2) with the information of your attendance as a volunteer during the weekend.
-We will start setting up the [venue for HackCU](https://www.google.com/maps/dir//40.0097787,-105.2424016/@40.0097782,-105.2464652,16z/data=!4m2!4m1!3e2) at 5PM on Friday 23rd.
-We will meet on the Cafe area.
+All of you completed a [doodle](https://doodle.com/poll/c875uqdaqxqr3nv2c) with the information of your attendance as a volunteer during the weekend.
+We will start setting up the [venue for HackCU](https://goo.gl/maps/QkJmArtxC3t) at 6PM on Friday 9th.
+We will meet on the Commons area.

 ----